 Now, think about everyone you know in your life, everyone you have ever met, everyone you have ever encountered, everyone you have ever seen on tv or read about or heard about.
 Everyone who has existed in your lifetime, everyone who has come before, everyone who is still to be.
 How do you feel?
 Infinitesimal?
 Trivial?
 Insignificant?
 Unimportant?

 I hope not.
 We each play an important role in this world.
 And everyone has a story.
-How would our behaviour be different if we consider that each person we encounter is just as valuable as ourselves?
-Even if they are being an ass.
+How would our outlook be different if we consider that each person we encounter is just as valuable as ourselves?
+No matter how badly they are behaving.